FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 ## Cleaning Up
 Once the project has been successfully ran, one can clean up the cluttered files on the system by running the following commands in the terminal.

 **WARNING:** This will delete *ALL* Docker images and running containers on your system.
-DO NOT run these commands if there already exists Docker images/containers on your system which you want to keep.
+DO NOT run these commands if there already exist Docker images/containers on your system which you want to keep.

 ```
 docker stop $(docker ps -aq)